Rabbit Sitter San Francisco

 Rabbits hide pain.
 Their default response to discomfort is to go quiet — which means a sitter who doesn’t know what to look for can miss a developing emergency by hours.
 Add SF’s apartment density, building fobs, and walk-up access, and you need someone who can navigate all of that without disrupting your rabbit’s environment.
 Here’s what we bring:

 • RHDV2 vaccine awareness.
-California is a Rabbit Hemorrhagic Disease endemic state.
-We will not handle unvaccinated rabbits in homes where vaccinated rabbits are also present, and we can talk you through getting your rabbit vaccinated if you haven’t already.
-Several SF-area exotic vets administer it — see our San Francisco exotic vet directory.
+California is a Rabbit Hemorrhagic Disease endemic state, so we take vaccination seriously: in homes where vaccinated rabbits are present, we handle only rabbits who are vaccinated too.
+If your bunny still needs the vaccine, we’re happy to walk you through it — several SF-area exotic vets administer it.
+See our San Francisco exotic vet directory.

 • Bonded pair handling.
 Bonded rabbits can’t be safely separated, even temporarily.
 If one needs medication and the other doesn’t, the protocol is different than for a single rabbit.
 We know the difference.